rmcconke/blog/_posts/2025-07-29-stochastic_rounding_lbm.md

 - The high roundoff error in FP16 means that it is unacceptable for use in LBM simulations, even with DDF shifting.

 ## Analysis
 We wanted to investigate in more detail the reasons why stochastic rounding didn't improve the DDF-shifted LBM algorithm.
 David found that because DDF shifting greatly reduces the deterministic bias error, there is minimal improvement when stochastic rounding is employed (i.e., there really isn't any more deterministic bias error to be eliminated).
-In order to reduce deterministic bias, stochastic rounding adds variance, whic hin this case worsens performance.
+In order to reduce deterministic bias, stochastic rounding adds variance, which in this case worsens performance.
 [See David's analysis here](/docs/SR_error_analysis.pdf) for more details.
 The results below show the bias/variance differences in the various algorithms.

 <img src="/images/bias_variance_SR.png"
      style="display: block; margin: 0 auto;"
      alt="Bias and variance error comparison"/>

 ## Summary
 If you're looking to improve the roundoff error performance of the lattice Boltzmann method, you're better off using DDF-shifting (see [Lehman et al.'s paper](https://arxiv.org/abs/2112.08926)).
 Stochastic rounding improves the performance of the vanilla LBM algorithm.
 However, it does so by trading increased variance for reduced bias.
-DDF shifting greatly reduces this bias alraedy, so the increased variance when using stochastic rounding is not helpful.
+DDF shifting greatly reduces this bias already, so the increased variance when using stochastic rounding is not helpful.